 - Reducing stress from work and our jobs

 Sound familiar?
-Most of us do okay for three to four weeks then slowly revert to old habits that leave us feeling more discouraged and adding even more weight.
+Most of us do OK for three to four weeks then slowly revert to old habits that leave us feeling more discouraged and adding even more weight.

 Start your path to better health

 It’s time to break the vicious cycle of exercise and diet plans that simply aren’t sustainable.
-To start your path to better health, I want you to change one thing.
+To start your path to better health, I want you to change one thing: Simplify your goals.

 For example, the recommended physical activity per week for cardiac health and weight loss is five to six sessions of at least 30 minutes of aerobic exercise.
 This is a great goal many people can achieve.

-Start by committing to 30 minutes at the gym, with the eventual goal of one hour.
+Start by committing to 30 minutes at the gym with the eventual goal of one hour.
 Recent studies show that even one visit to the gym, while not optimal, is still better than not going at all.
-Plus, you can feel good knowing you’ve had success, and perhaps in a month or two squeeze in some additional time on another day.
-Even adding a half-hour walk with your significant other or a pet several times a week is great.
+Plus, you can feel good knowing you’ve had success and, perhaps in a month or two, squeeze in some additional time on another day.
+Even adding a 30-minute walk with your significant other or a pet several times a week is great.
 It all starts by changing one thing.